orpiske/jms-test-util/README.md

 The runner requires a JMS provider to run the tests.
-At this moment two providers are available: MockProvider, which uses the MockRunner JMS provider, and ActiveMqProvider, which creates and embedded ActiveMQ instance to run the tests (provided in another project).
+At this moment two providers are available: MockProvider, which uses the MockRunner JMS provider, and [ActiveMqProvider](https://github.com/orpiske/jms-test-provider-activemq), which creates an embedded ActiveMQ instance to run the tests (provided in another project).
 Others may be added in the future.